SaltyPleb/catalog-server/README.md

 # catalog-server

-To start the application you need to install PostgreSQL - https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
+To start the application you need to install PostgreSQL - https://www.enterprisedb.com/downloads/postgres-postgresql-downloads  (Password - 123)